Ideal Mini School: History

 On April 21, 1976, the school board stated that Ideal was to be moved to Lord Byng Secondary School.
 A parent–student committee was formed to discuss the situation, which presented arguments against the move to the school board, claiming that its independence was necessary to maintain students' individuality and creativity.
 The committee succeeded in convincing the board to withdraw its decision.
 On October 4, 1976, a board official stated that the move to Lord Byng was being reconsidered, but the committee succeeded once more in convincing the board against the relocation.
 However, on December 6, 1976, the board announced their irreversible decision to perform the move before February 1, 1977, as the Dawson School building was considered too expensive to maintain.
 Ideal School was to occupy three classrooms at Byng, and students were told that they could either accept the move or be dispersed among Vancouver high schools.
 On January 4, 1977, Ideal students protested in front of the Vancouver School Board.

 It was agreed that the school board would assess Ideal's situation at Lord Byng for six months, and if the accommodation was deemed inadequate, it would be relocated again.
 Lord Byng and Ideal did not co-exist well, and parents and students wrote complaint letters to the media.

 Relocation to the former site of L'École Bilingue Elementary in Shannon Park was considered, but residents of the area disapproved of the presence of a secondary school.
 Eventually, Ideal was relocated to 855 West 59th Avenue.

 In 1995, Ideal Mini School came in first in British Columbia provincial exam results for English 12 and second (the first being University Hill Secondary School) in English Literature 12.

 Vancouver School Board budget cuts in 2010 threatened mini schools, including Ideal, resulting in student protests.

+Decision to Relocate the Ideal Mini School

+In April 2023, the Vancouver School Board (VSB) announced that the Ideal Mini School would be relocated to Sir Winston Churchill Secondary School in the fall of 2023, which is two blocks away from its original location next to Laurier Elementary School.
+According to current plans, Ideal Mini School students would remain in their current program and would not be integrated into general enrolment with other students at Sir Winston Churchill Secondary School.
+In a CBC radio interview, the Associate Superintendent of the VSB stated that the decision was made to let Laurier Elementary School repurpose the buildings to create additional space for kindergarten-aged students in the catchment area who otherwise had to attend different schools farther away from home.
+To date, critics of the decision include School Board Trustees Suzie Mah and Jennifer Reddy as well as Ideal Mini School students and their parents who felt that the VSB did not make adequate efforts to consult the Ideal Mini School and its students before announcing a decision.